top of page

 We explore the unraveling of Blanche DuBois, a fading Southern belle whose vulnerability and fragile mental state are exacerbated by the harsh reality of her circumstances.
 As Previn’s haunting score masterfully weaves jazz, blues, and traditional opera elements, our production sheds light on the tragic consequences of human disbelief and dismissal.

 We are excited to bring A Streetcar Named Desire to the Federal Way Performing Arts and Event Center in February.
-The PAEC’s impressive, elegant glass lobby provides the perfect backdrop for our opening night pre-show Mardi Gras party, with jazz music, cocktails, and appetizers, where our partnership with Catherine Place in Tacoma allows proceeds to benefit women in crisis.
-This is a separate ticketed event; check here for more information as it becomes available.
+The PAEC’s impressive, elegant glass lobby provides the perfect backdrop for gathering with friends before the show or during intermission.
 Moreover, the PAEC is just 12 minutes from Tacoma’s city theaters and elevates your opera experience with ample free parking.

 Kathryn_edited_edited.jpg